Eyongkevin/recipe-app/README.md

 ## Project structure
 This project uses a structure that deviates from the standard Django structure, but for good reason.
-The strcuture used and information about it can be found on [it's authors repository](https://github.com/Eyongkevin/django-boilerplate).
+The structure used and information about it can be found on it's [authors repository](https://github.com/Eyongkevin/django-boilerplate).

 #### Makefile
 In order to use the `Makefile` on a Windows OS, you can install `make` via the `chocolately` package manager.